Immunologic constant of rejection: Breast Cancer

 It has been proven that ICR signature is associated with metastasis-free survival and pathological response to chemotherapy.
 The increased enrichment of immune signature reflects the expression of cells including T cells, cytotoxic T cells, Th-1 cells, CD8+ T cells, Tγδ cells, and APCs; which defines tumours as immune-active and immune-silent.
 [7] Although being associated with poor-prognosis, the infiltration of immune cells in ICR4 tumours have resulted in a longer metastasis-free survival and better response to chemotherapy, proving the importance of immune reaction in breast cancer.
 It was also shown that ICR classification is dependent upon intrinsic molecular subtype of breast tumours, being highly present in triple-negative and HER2+ tumours.

+Colon Cancer

+A cohort of fresh-frozen samples from 348 patients affected by primary colon cancer (AC-ICAM) was used for genomic examination. this examination revealed that a TH1 cell/cytotoxic immune activation, as captured by the ICR, immunoediting, concurrent expansion of TCR clonotypes and specific intratumoral microbiome composition, were associated with a favorable clinical outcome.
+The results also revealed that the ICR was associated with overall survival independently of Consensus Molecular Subtypes (CMS) and microsatellite instability (MSI).

+In addition, they identified a microbiome signature with strong prognostic value (MBR risk score).
+The researchers then combined the ICR with the MBR risk score to get a new multi-omics biomarker (mICRoScore) that was able to predict exceptionally long survival in patients with colon cancer.

 Pancancer

 A pre-existing intratumoral anti-tumor T helper (Th-1) immune response has been linked to favorable outcomes with immunotherapy, but not all immunologically active cancers respond to treatment.
 In a pan-cancer analysis using The Cancer Genome Atlas (TCGA) including 31 cancer types from 9282 patients, high expression of the ICR signature was associated with significant prolonged survival in breast invasive carcinoma, skin cutaneous melanoma, sarcoma, and uterine corpus endometrial carcinoma, while this "hot" immune phenotype was associated with reduced overall survival in uveal melanoma, low grade glioma, pancreatic adenocarcinoma and kidney renal clear cell carcinoma.
 In a systemic analysis, cancer-specific pathways were found to modulate the prognostic value of ICR.
 In tumors with a high proliferation score, ICR was linked to better survival, while in tumors with low proliferation no association with survival was observed.
 In tumors dominated by cancer signaling, for example by increased TGF beta signaling, the "hot" immune phenotype did not have any survival benefit, suggesting that the immune response is heavily suppressed without protective effect.

 The clinical relevance of this finding was demonstrated in the Van Allen dataset with tumor samples of melanoma patients treated with checkpoint inhibitor anti-CTLA4.
 Overall, a significantly increased expression of ICR was observed in responders compared to non-responders.
 However, an association of high ICR scores pretreatment with survival was only observed for samples with high proliferation scores.
 Conversely, ICR was only associated with survival in samples with low TGF beta expression.